Resistance Data Human Medicine

 Links / literature:

-Swiss Antibiotic Resistance Report.
-Chapter 7.6 Enterococci
+Swiss Antibiotic Resistance Report 2022.
+Chapter 7.6.
+Enterococci

 Eindämmung der Verbreitung von Vancomycin-resistenten Enterokokken (VRE) in der Schweiz: Aktualisierung der nationalen Empfehlungen.
 Version 2.0 Dez.
 2019